 Bella stared down at the bindings that dug into her wrists, writhing desperately against them, struggling to work her hands free.
 A black haze washed over her vision, and for a moment she was worried that she might faint.
 But then Joham slid into the driver's seat beside her, and her senses snapped back into focus.
 If she was going to have any chance of getting out of this, she would have to be alert enough to take advantage of any opportunity that presented itself.

 "Just relax," Joham urged soothingly.
-"If you behave yourself, I won't have to hurt you."
+"If you behave yourself, everything will go much more smoothly."

 But Bella couldn't relax.
 She watched carefully as Joham steered the car away from the curb, trying to memorize the route he took.
 It was impossible, though.
 He took so many turns in the unfamiliar streets that soon she was hopelessly lost.